Aero enterprises

 there more to know?

 Heck yeah.
 Lots.
 We’ve scratched the surface.
 If you’d like to do a little reading on the subject, you can navigate to the FAA’s web site (faa.gov) and download, free of charge, Chapter 13 Transition to Tailwheel Airplanes in the Airplane Flying Handbook (FAA-H-8083-3A).
-A good book on the topic I like is Harvey Plourde’s The Compleat Taildragger Pilot.
-As noted earlier, Langewiesche’s Stick and Rudder is a favorite; Part V Getting Down, covers much of our topics.
+An excellent book on the topic is Harvey Plourde’s The Compleat Taildragger Pilot.
+As noted earlier, Langewiesche’s Stick and Rudder is a favorite; Part V Getting Down, covers much material on our topic.

 Everyone is different.
 Figure